The first few routes of Lions Rock’s West Face are located on a small block just to the left of the main crag:

 Climb directly up the wall to the left of Gweilo, pitch 1 via a long reach to a small shelf and the crack above.

-Pitch 1 (HVS 5a): Follow the obvious crack line, steep at first, moving left to a belay.
+Pitch 1 (HVS 5a): Follow the obvious crack line, steep at first, moving right to a belay.
 (Trad)

 Pitch 2 (HVS 5b): Move back to the crack, climb up easily to the blocks above making a final hard move to the belay.
 (Trad)